khaeru/sdmx/doc/sources.rst

 - This is an instance of the “Fusion Metadata Registry” software.
   Such instances also expose SDMX 2.1 and 3.0 APIs.
 - The :mod:`sdmx` source with ID ``IMF`` corresponds to the SDMX 2.1 (SDMX-REST 1.x) API with base URL https://sdmxcentral.imf.org/ws/public/sdmxapi/rest.

-  The web interface suggests URLs for the SDMX 3.0.0 (SDMX-REST 2.x) API with base URL https://sdmxcentral.imf.org/sdmx/v2.
+  The web interface suggests URLs for an SDMX 3.0.0 (SDMX-REST 2.x) API with base URL https://sdmxcentral.imf.org/sdmx/v2.
   This API can be accessed by modifying the :attr:`.Source.url` and :attr:`~.Source.versions` attributes, or by constructing a new Source.
   For example: